davidm/lua-compress-deflatelua/README.md

 * [digest.crc32lua] - CRC-32 checksum implemented in pure Lua
-* [bit.numberlua] - bitwise operations implemented in pure Lua as numbers (note: if using a native bitwise operation library, you can replace `bxor` as appropriate in `digest.crc32lua` and omit this library)
+* [bit.numberlua] - bitwise operations implemented in pure Lua as numbers (not required if using a native bitwise operation library)
 * [pythonic.optparse] - command-line processing resembling the Python
   optparse module